wp-plugins/mangapress/readme.txt

 Found a bug?
 Or did you find a bug and figure out a fix?
 Visit http://manga-press.silent-shadow.net/ or email me at jgreen@psy-dreamer.com.
 Please include screenshots, Wordpress version, a list of any other plugins you might have installed, or code (if you figured out a fix) and webserver configuration info; for example, Manga+Press was developed using a WAMP (Windows, Apache, MySQL, PHP) environment but works fine on the server my sites are hosted at, which is a LAMP environment.
 Be as detailed as possible.

-For updates, you can visit either http://manga-press.silent-shadow.net/ or http://www.dumpster-fairy.com.
+For updates, you can visit http://manga-press.silent-shadow.net/

 The Manga+Press Theme makes use of FamFamFam's Silk Icon set: http://www.famfamfam.com/lab/icons/silk/